rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever sends a message by the hand of a fool cuts off his own feet and drinks violence. ^2606

-Like a lame man’s legs, which hang useless, is a proverb in the mouth of fools. ^2607
+Like a lame man's legs, which hang useless, is a proverb in the mouth of fools. ^2607

 Like one who binds the stone in the sling is one who gives honor to a fool. ^2608